 |Access:||See admissions matrix|

-The course consists of four modules.
-In Module 1: “How the Brain Works”, we discuss the history of neuroeconomics and provide a crash-course on the anatomy of the brain, as well as an introduction to neuroscience methods.
-Subsequently, we will investigate the balance between rationality and emotions, and provide a brief introduction into decision-theory form both a psychologist and an economist perspective in Module 2: “Perspectives on Decision-Making”.
-In Module 3: “How the Brain Decides”, students will be presented with the main theories and neuroscientific findings accounting for how the brain makes (optimal) economic choices.
+In this course, we discuss the history of neuroeconomics and provide a crash-course on the anatomy of the brain, as well as an introduction to neuroscience methods.
+Subsequently, we will investigate the balance between rationality and emotions, and provide a brief introduction into decision-theory form both a psychologist and an economist perspective.
+Then, students will be presented with the main theories and neuroscientific findings accounting for how the brain makes (optimal) economic choices.
 We will focus on the neural mechanisms of the computation of value and preference, and how the brain deals with risk and ambiguity.
-In addition, this module focuses on social aspects of decision-making: how group-membership and social interactions shape individuals’ decision-making.
-Finally, the practical applications of brain research in the fields of economics, marketing, business, and other aspects of society will be discussed in Module 5: “The Brain in Society”.
+In addition, we will focus on social aspects of decision-making: how group-membership and social interactions shape individuals’ decision-making.
+Finally, the practical applications of brain research in the fields of economics, marketing, business, and other aspects of society will be discussed.

 Neuroeconomics can provide social scientists and future managers with a deeper understanding of how they make their own decisions, and how others decide.
 How is a “good” or “fair” decision evaluated by the brain?
 What does our brain perceive as valuable?
 How do we learn the value of features of our environment?
 Is it possible to predict the purchasing intentions of a consumer?
 Are we hard-wired to be risk-averse or risk-taking?